cockroachdb/docs/src/current/v24.1/changefeed-messages.md

 A changefeed job cannot confirm that a message has been received by the sink unless the changefeed has reached a checkpoint.
 As a changefeed job runs, each node will send checkpoint progress to the job's coordinator node.
 These progress reports allow the coordinator to update the high-water mark timestamp confirming that all changes before (or at) the timestamp have been emitted.

-When a changefeed must pause and then it resumes, it will return to the last checkpoint (**A**), which is the last point at which the coordinator confirmed all changes for the given timestamp.
+When a changefeed must pause and then resume, it will return to the last checkpoint (**A**), which is the last point at which the coordinator confirmed all changes for the given timestamp.
 As a result, when the changefeed resumes, it will re-emit the messages that were not confirmed in the next checkpoint.
 The changefeed may not re-emit every message, but it will ensure each change is emitted at least once.

 <img src="{{ 'images/v24.1/changefeed-duplicate-messages-emit.png' | relative_url }}" alt="How checkpoints will re-emit messages when a changefeed pauses.
 The changefeed returns to the last checkpoint and potentially sends duplicate messages." style="border:0px solid #eee;max-width:100%" />